Pat King (activist): Criminal trial history

 King was granted bail on July 18, 2022, and forbidden from using social media, contacting convoy leaders, or organizing convoy-related protests.
 King's trial was initially scheduled for November 27, 2023.
 A request to relocate the trial away from Ottawa was initially rejected by Superior Court justice Kevin Phillip in April 2023.
 Phillip set aside that ruling in June after a decision by the Supreme Court of Canada, two days after his decision, altered the standard by which justices may deny applications.
 In July 2023, King was permitted by the courts to restart using social media to fundraise for his legal costs, which had reached $170,000.
 In August 2023, King ordered back into custody for alleged bail violations for a week before being released with stricter restrictions.

 In November 2023, King's trial date was moved to May 2024.
 The Crown's arguments focused on King's leadership of the protests and heavily cited his social media posts.
 King's defence denied this, argued that police had stopped the protestors from leaving, and that King had urged for peace and cooperation.
 The parties concluded their closing arguments on July 26, 2024, with a decision expected in October.

 On November 22, 2024, King was convicted of five charges of mischief, counselling to commit mischief, and disobeying a court order.
 King was acquitted of three charges of intimidation, counselling to commit intimidation, and obstructing a public or peace officer.
 In February 2025, King was issued a three month conditional sentence to be served under house arrest.
-King was given nine months' credit for time already served in jail and under restricitive bail conditions.
+King was given nine months' credit for time already served in jail and under restrictive bail conditions.
 The sentence included 100 hours of community service and one year of probation.
 In March 2025, the Crown said that it would be appealing the sentence.